Berry-Esseen bound and precise moderate deviations for products of random matrices: Introduction

-The study of the asymptotic properties of the Markov chain $(X_n^x)_{n\geq 1}$ and of the product $(G_n)_{n\geq 1}$ has attracted a good deal of attention since the groundwork of Furstenberg and Kesten \cite{FursKesten1960}, where the strong law of large numbers for $\log \|G_n \|$ has been established, which is a fundamental result for the products of random matrices.
-Furstenberg \cite{Furs63} proved the following version of the law of large numbers: for any $x\in \mathbb R^d$,
+The study of the asymptotic properties of the Markov chain $(X_n^x)_{n\geq 1}$ and of the product $(G_n)_{n\geq 1}$ has attracted a good deal of attention since the groundwork of Furstenberg and Kesten \cite{FK60}, where the strong law of large numbers (LLN) for the operator norm $\lVert G_n \rVert$ has been established.
+In the same context, Furstenberg \cite{Fur63} proved the LLN for the norm cocycle $\sigma(G_n,x)$: for any $x\in \mathbb P^{d-1}$,